 Once you taste this naturally sweet, homemade San Marzano pasta sauce, you'll never use another type of tomato for your Italian pasta sauce!

-This semi-chunky, meatless, Pomodoro sauce is simply a tomato-based sauce with minimal ingredients, allowing the full flavor of the San Marzano tomato to shine!
-Use this fresh, from-scratch sauce on spaghetti, rigatoni, linguine or in a hearty lasagne with meat sauce or on a pizza!
+This semi-chunky, meatless sauce is simply a tomato-based sauce with minimal ingredients, allowing the full flavor of the San Marzano tomato to shine!

 In a large stockpot, heat oil on medium; add chopped onions; cook 5 minutes; add chopped garlic